siemens/embb/README.md

 option -DCMAKE_BUILD_TYPE=[Release|Debug].
 If no build mode is given on Linux, the default (Release) is used.
 The Visual Studio generators create build files for both modes (the selection is done at build time).

+You may choose a custom compiler instead the default one by defining CMAKE_CXX_COMPILER and/or CMAKE_C_COMPILER.
+E.g. to use clang on Linux use:

+    cmake .. -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang

 EMB² can be built with and without C++ exception handling, which has to be specified on build file generation.
 When exceptions are turned off, an error